 Many women head to the hospital only to find out after a few hours that it was 'false labor'.
 In other words, the contractions stopped.
 You may have dilated, or effaced but everything came to a screeching halt.
 Being sent home can be emotionally confusing.
 You are left to wonder how you will know when it *is* the real thing.
 You might be embarrassed to head back up to the hospital the next time, and then you wonder about giving birth on the side of the road!
 (For those of you birthing at home, the scenario might be different of course...but for sake of time and length, I'll let you fill in your own scenario blanks).

 Most women figure it out.
 It may take more than one trip to the hospital (or call to the midwife), but don't worry.. eventually you'll end up in true labor that will produce a real baby.
 Most care providers are used to this type of labor, and would rather you be seen if you feel the need, then miss your birth all together.
 Typically in true labor, the contractions will become stronger, longer (in length), and closer together.
-With Prodromal labor, contractions might be 30 seconds one time, and a minute long the next, followed by another one that is 45 seconds.
-You might have one at 7:00, another at 7:10, one at 7:12, and then another at 7:20.
-The pattern is usually inconsistent.
+With prodromal labor, you may not see the emotional sign posts of labor.
+Contractions are there, but aren't getting longer, stronger and closer together, so you may not see the physical and emotional things that come with real labor.

 Can you make them go away?
 Can you stop the contraction by changing your position?
 Will they slow down with a warm bath or shower?
 What about if you eat or drink?
-Now with Braxton Hix Contractions, these things will usually make them go away.
-The problem with Prodromal labor is that sometimes these things can make them go away, but there's a good chance they will keep coming for a little while.
+Now with Braxton Hicks contractions, these things will usually make them go away.
+The problem with prodromal labor is that sometimes these things can make them go away, but there's a good chance they will keep coming for a little while.
 Go about your regular business.
 If it's night try to sleep.
 If they do happen to keep coming, pretend you are in early labor.
 Rest, eat and stay hydrated.
 Time will tell if this is the real deal or another false alarm.
 Either way, you need to stay rested up for when labor hits in earnest.

 Why does it happen?
 Although I don't have an evidence based answer for this question, I will tell you what I've learned from personal observations.
 There might be an emotional reason (perhaps a fear the mother hasn't quite worked through).
 Sometimes it seems like the body tries to do it's job, but our heads get in the way and talk us out of it.
 (The mind is a powerful thing ya know!).
 Once the mother faces her fears, or the fear is resolved, she goes into labor.
 Perhaps the fear connection is coincidental.
 It may also be that our bodies are just revving up for the big day, and needs a few practice sessions first.
 I've got a feeling that more often than not, its caused by the baby's position.
 It's like the body needs to use those contractions to align the baby's head just right.
 A positioning tool!
 I'm not talking about a breech baby, I'm thinking more along the lines of a posterior baby, or an acynclitic head.
 Once your baby has moved into a decent position to put proper pressure on that cervix, off you'll go!